 Unfortunately, the leaders of the Protestant Reformation — Luther, Calvin, Zwingli, et al — had been steeped in Roman Catholicism for their entire lives up to that point and collectively suffered from a bad case of Catholic mindset.
 In other words, they set a lot of things right, but retained quite a few erroneous Catholic concepts (aka The Rags of Romanism), such as infant baptism for just one easy example, rather than returning to the NT and literally trashing everything that had occurred in between.
 So instead of resetting to the original biblical pattern, they embraced a copy of a copy of a copy of a copy of a copy, etc., along with many of the attendant errors that had been generated along the way.

-The truly remarkable fact of the matter is that God hasn’t been thrown off track at all by these events and has managed — despite our best efforts to hinder Him through empty traditions and the doctrines of men — to repeatedly demonstrate Himself perfectly capable of redeeming these corrupt structures and using them to reach millions upon millions for Christ and His glory.
+The truly remarkable fact of the matter is God hasn’t been thrown off track at all by these events and has managed — despite our best efforts to hinder Him through empty traditions and the doctrines of men — to repeatedly demonstrate Himself perfectly capable of redeeming these corrupt structures and using them to reach millions upon millions for Christ and His glory.
 Go figure! 🙂

 I thought this was going to be a single article, but I can see that this is going to be a series of a yet-to-be-determined length.